icopy-site/awesome/docs/awesome/awesome-vue.md

 - [v-intl](https://github.com/vinayakkulkarni/v-intl) - Global Intl wrapper for your awesome Vue 3 app 🔉
 - [excel-vue-i18n](https://github.com/grafikri/excel-vue-i18n) - A plugin transforms excel file to i18n json format for translations.
 - [vue-i18n-lite](https://github.com/FrontLabsOfficial/vue-i18n-lite) - A super lightweight and minimal plugin that introduces internationalization into your Vue.js app with a simple API.
+- [v-google-translate](https://github.com/i7eo/v-google-translate) - A component that use google translate to internationalize your Vue.js app.

 #### Custom Events